-Executive Non-Executive Independent Director competitiveness and profit objectives and the best into • nt with its corporate 's vision, mission, strategic on the its activities, including the rformance; - Role a.
-All actions taken by permissibility.
-The appropriate provision constitutive documents. b.
-All actions taken by usefulness.
-The Bo the Board are subject to th ard should, accordingly, con ne principle of legal infringe on the ne Corporation's ne principle of economic ntribute to increasing the value of the Corporation in a sustainable manner; c.
-The Board should, when carrying out its duties, be aware of the governing body of a publicly listed Corporation.
-Ensure the presence and adequacy of Internal Control mechanisms governance. , be aware of its duty as tion.
-Accountabilities The Board is primarily accountable to the stockholders.
-It should provide them with a balanced and comprehensible assessment of the corporation's performance, position and prospects on a quarterly basis, including, interim and other reports that could adversely affect its business, as well as reports to regulators that are required by law. unctions by meeting regular ittee and such other commit n; Constitute an Audit Comm.
-By-Laws of the Corporation ittee and such other commit n; tees as are required in the Deliverables lent, CEO and other senior o ty, competence and professi opment program for employ nior management and key p expenditures, and periodic policies and strategies incl cies and strategic guidelines ally evaluate and monitor in uding business plans, operat formance.
-Establish prograi nplementation of such ting budgets and

-Corporation's long-term viability and strength;

-Ensure the Corporation's faithful compliance with all relevant laws, regulations, and as far as possible, best practices;

-Formulate a clear communication and disclosure strategy to promptly and regularly communicate with the Commission, the PSE and the Corporation's stockholders on matters of importance by establishing and maintaining an investor relations program;

-Adopt a system of internal checks and balances, which may be applied in the first instance to the Board.
-Such system shall be regularly reviewed and updated for effectiveness;

-Identify and monitor, and endeavor to provide appropriate technology and systems for the identification and monitoring of key risks and key performance areas;

-Formulate and implement policies and procedures that would ensure the integrity and transparency of related party transactions between and among the Corporation and its parent company, joint ventures, subsidiaries, associates, affiliates, major stockholders, officers and directors, including their spouses, children and dependent siblings and parents, and that of interlocking director relationships by members of the Board;
+Executive Non-Executive Independent Director competitiveness and profi objectives and the best int • nt with its corporate Role Formulate the corporation's vision, mission, strategic objectives, policies procedures that shall guide its activities, including the means to effective monitor Management's performance; • • • • • • • • • • • • • • • • • • • • s: ne principle of legal infringe on the appropriate provisions of Philippine law and the Corporation's constitutive documents; All actions taken by the Board are subject to the principle of economic usefulness.
+The Board should, accordingly, contribute to increasing the value of the Corporation in a sustainable manner; The Board should, when carrying out its duties, be aware of its duty as the governing body of a publicly listed Corporation.
+Ensure the presence and adequacy of Internal Control mechanisms for good governance.
+The Board is primarily accountable to the stockholders.
+It should provide them with a balanced and comprehensible assessment of the Accountabilities corporation's performance, position and prospects on a quarterly basis, including, interim and other reports that could adversely affect its business, as well as reports to regulators that are required by law.
+Properly discharge Board functions by meeting regularly; Constitute an Audit Committee and such other committee as are required in the By-Laws of the Corporation; Constitute an Audit Committee and such other committees as are required in the By-Laws of the Corporation; Select and appoint a President, CEO and other senior officers with appropriate level of motivation, integrity, competence and professionalism; Adopt a professional development program for employees and officers, and succession planning for senior management and key positions in the Corporation; Provide sound written policies and strategic guidelines on key capital expenditures, and periodically evaluate and monitor implementation of such policies and strategies including business plans, operating budgets and management's overall performance.
+Establish programs that can sustain the Corporation's long-term viability and strength; Ensure the Corporation's faithful compliance with all relevant laws, regulations, and as far as possible, best practices; Deliverables Formulate a clear communication and disclosure strategy to promptly and regularly communicate with the Commission, the PSE and the Corporation's stockholders on matters of importance by establishing and maintaining an investor relations program; Adopt a system of internal checks and balances, which may be applied in the first instance to the Board.
+Such system shall be regularly reviewed and updated for effectiveness; Identify and monitor, and endeavor to provide appropriate technology and systems for the identification and monitoring of key risks and key performance areas; Formulate and implement policies and procedures that would ensure the integrity and transparency of related party transactions between and among the Corporation and its parent company, joint ventures, subsidiaries, associates, affiliates, major stockholders, officers and directors, including their spouses, children and dependent siblings and parents, and that of interlocking director relationships by members of the Board;

+4 ASEAN Corporate Governance Scorecard (ACGS), E.4.6.

-Create an internal self-rating system that can measure the performance of the Board and Management;
+Create an internal self-rating system that can measure the performance of the

+Board and Management;